ConductorOne/baton-pagerduty/README.md

   help               Help about any command

 Flags:
-  -f, --file string           The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z") -h, --help                  help for baton-pagerduty
+      --client-id string       The client ID used to authenticate with ConductorOne ($BATON_CLIENT_ID) --client-secret string   The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET) -f, --file string            The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z") -h, --help                   help for baton-pagerduty
       --log-format string      The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string       The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") --token string           The PagerDuty access token used to connect to the PagerDuty API. ($BATON_TOKEN) -v, --version                version for baton-pagerduty

 Use "baton-pagerduty [command] --help" for more information about a command.
 ```